CURE Program

 Takeshi Suzuki

 KU-CRI has been designated by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) as a Joint Usage/Research Center on “Metastasis and Drug Resistance”.
-We are devoted to conducting advanced collaborative research with distinguished cancer researchers both domestically and internationally, as well as fostering networking within the cancer research community.
-Our institute comprises foreign faculty members and actively enrolls foreign students from overseas, with the mission of cultivating globally engaged professional scientists with outstanding research skills and creativity.
+We serve as a core hub within an international research network through collaborative efforts with distinguished researchers both in Japan and abroad.
+We have established and strengthened partnerships with world-renowned institutions in countries including Singapore, South Korea, China, India, the United Kingdom, and the United States.
+At the same time, we foster a global research environment within the institute itself, where multinational researchers and students are actively engaged.
 Additionally, starting in 2023, the “Establishing a collaborative intelligence platform towards extending healthy life expectancy” project was launched with support from the “MEXT Promotion of Development of a Joint Usage/Research System Project: Coalition of Universities for Research Excellence Program (CURE)”.
-Collaborating with IDAC of Tohoku University, RIMD of Osaka University, and IAB of Keio University, we are establishing an interdisciplinary research hub, “Healthy Life Span Science,” and promoting endeavors to bridge research outcomes with societal implementation by enhancing flexible collaboration and cooperation on an organizational level extending beyond researcher partnerships.
+Collaborating with IDAC of Tohoku University, RIMD of Osaka University, and IAB of Keio University, we are establishing an interdisciplinary research hub, “Healthy Life Span Science,” and promoting endeavors to bridge research outcomes with societal implementation by enhancing flexible collaboration and cooperation that transcend conventional academic boundaries.

 Takeshi Suzuki